Factors influencing the price of Ethereum

-Vitalik Buterin first came up with the idea of Ethereum in 2013 at 18, intending to build an open-source platform that would allow for the execution of smart contracts using blockchain.
+Vitalik Buterin had the idea of Ethereum in 2013 at age 18, intending to build an open-source platform that would allow for the execution of smart contracts using blockchain.
 Previously, he was a co-founder and writer for the Bitcoin Magazine news website.
 He envisioned a platform where users would be able to build decentralized applications on its blockchain.
 This became the conception of Ethereum.

 In the summer of 2014, Buterin and the other seven co-founders secured funding for the Ethereum project he had detailed in a 2013 whitepaper.
 The other co-founders are Gavin Wood (who coded the first implementation of Ethereum), Joseph Lubin, Anthony Di Iorio, Mihai Alisie, Charles Hoskinson, Jeffrey Wilke, and Amir Chetrit.